UoB-COMSM0166/2025-group-11b/README.md

 - *Can players figure out how to place and upgrade towers on their own?*
 - *Do they understand how the Knight absorbs a tower’s ability?*
 - *Are there any points of confusion about the interface or objectives?*
+- *Can players intuitively grasp each tower’s unique function and counter mechanics?*
+- *Is the economy system (gold/resources) transparent and balanced?*
+- *Does the difficulty curve ease players in without early frustration?*

 Based on these, we created tasks covering each core mechanic — starting a new game, placing a tower, upgrading, using the Knight to absorb abilities, and completing a wave.